- Kiona-Benton City School District

 The superintendent will ensure that a listing of all core instructional materials used within the school curriculum is maintained in the district and is available for public review either in-person or online.

 The intent of the board is that the superintendent delegate responsibility for examining, evaluating, and selecting all supplemental and temporary supplemental materials to the professional staff of the district.
 This includes preparing all student reading lists.
-Staff will rely on reason and professional judgment in the selection of high quality supplemental materials that align to state learning standards and are appropriate for the instructional program and developmental level and interests of their students.
+Staff will rely on reason and professional judgment in the selection of high-quality supplemental materials that align to state learning standards, present a balance of differing views of controversial issues to ensure no indoctrination of any ideology, political or personal bias against any race, religion, gender, socioeconomic status or U.S. citizenship, and are appropriate for the instructional program and developmental level and interests of their students.

 2027 - District Ownership of Staff-Created Work